Fernando Zavala

-Fernando Martín Zavala Lombardi ([feɾˈnando maɾˈtin saˈβala lomˈbaɾði]; born February 16, 1971) is a Peruvian politician, who was the Prime Minister of Peru from 28 July 2016 to 17 September 2017.
+Fernando Martín Zavala Lombardi ([feɾˈnando maɾˈtin saˈβala lomˈbaɾði]; born 16 February 1971) is a Peruvian politician, who was the Prime Minister of Peru from 28 July 2016 to 17 September 2017.
 Previously he was the President of Backus and Johnston, a subsidiary of SABMiller.
 From 2005 to 2006 he was Minister of Economy and Finance.

 Early life and education

 Zavala was born in Tacna in 1971 to José Zavala Rey de Castro and María Fedora Elisabeth Lombardi Oyarzu.
 On his mother's side, he is the nephew of prominent Peruvian filmmaker Francisco J. Lombardi.

 Following the completion of his high school education at the Colegio de la Inmaculada (the Jesuit school of Peru) in 1987, Zavala was admitted to the University of the Pacific, graduating in 1993 with a bachelor's degree in economics.
-He ultimately attained two Master's of Business Administration, from the University of Piura and the University of Birmingham, respectively.
+He ultimately attained two Masters of Business Administration, from the University of Piura and the University of Birmingham, respectively.